deaddrop/DeadDropDocs/README.md

 You should have received a copy of the GNU Affero General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+##Hardware Requirements
+The following equipment will be required:
+1. You will need 3 computers with the hard drives still installed
+2. You will need 1 computer shell (a computer with the hard drive removed)
+3. You will need 3 USB sticks with Tails the Amesic Incognito Live System installed
+4. You will need 2 USB sticks for transfering files
+5. You will need 1 USB stick for storing the applications gpg private key
+6. A USB stick will be needed for each journalist for storing their personnel gpg private keys

 ##Local Certificate Authority Install
+The journalist's interface uses ssl certificates for transport encryption and authentication that will be generated on the Local CA USB stick.

+1. Steps to download, verify and install Tails to a usb stick can be found here https://tails.boum.org/download/index.en.html
+2. Step to configure the Personal Data persistant storage feature to store the config file and root CA certs can be found here https://tails.boum.org/doc/first_steps/persistence/index.en.html
+3. Ensure that Persistent Volume Feature 'Personal Data' is activated
-The Local CA should not be a host connected to a network.
-Before removing the hard drive from the SVS configure it as the Local CA.
+3. The Local CA never needs to be connected to a network to generate the needed certificates and revocation lists
-1. Configure the SVS hard drive as the Local CA
-2. The Ubuntu 12.04 install should be configured to use the LUKS full disk encryption by using the alternate install cd
-3. Generate the needed certificates and revocation file using the steps below
-4. Distribute the certificates as needed
-5. Remove the hard drive configured as the Local CA from the SVS shell
-6. Store the hard drive configured as the Local CA in a secure safe only accessible by the approved journalists
-7. Only when needed to create or revoke certificates for the journalist's interface does the hard drive need to be placed back in the SVS laptop shell
+4. The USB stick that the Local CA is installed on should be stored securely when not in use
+5. The USB stick that the Local CA is installed on should be clearly labeled to avoid confusion with other USB sticks
+6. User certificates should only be generated for approved journalists that require access to the journalist interface
+7. Unique user certificates should be generated for each approved journalist
+8. User certificates should be securely transported to the approved journalist
+9. Server and user certificates should be set to expire to your organization's policy
+10. A User certificate should be revoked if the journalist no longer requires access

 ###Setup openssl
-You can use different directory structure and filenames, just ensure that they are changed throughout the installation and puppet manifests where needed.

-	sudo apt-get update
-	sudo apt-get upgrade -y
+The configuration files, certificates, and revocation lists are saved in the Persistant folder activated with the Personal Data feature of the Tails Persistent Volume Feature.

-	mkdir -p /opt/tipsCA/{private,newcerts,certs,usercerts,crl}
+	mkdir -p /home/amnesia/Persistent/deaddropCA/{private,newcerts,certs,usercerts,crl}
-	touch /opt/tipsCA/index.txt
+	touch /home/amnesia/Persistent/deaddropCA/index.txt
-	echo '01' > /opt/tipsCA/serial
+	echo '01' > /home/amnesia/Persistent/deaddropCA/serial
-	echo '01' > /opt/tipsCA/crlnumber
+	echo '01' > /home/amnesia/Persistent/deaddropCA/crlnumber
+	cp /etc/ssl/openssl.cnf /home/amnesia/Persistent/deaddropCA/
-	cd /opt/tipsCA
+	cd /home/amnesia/Persistent/deaddropCA

-Edit **/usr/lib/ssl/openssl.cnf**
+Edit **/home/amnesia/Persistent/deaddropCA/openssl.cnf**  adjusting the default values

-	nano /usr/lib/ssl/openssl.cnf
+	nano /home/amnesia/Persistent/deaddropCA/openssl.cnf

 >[CA_default]
->dir             = /opt/tipsCA               # Where everything is kept
+>dir             = /home/amnesia/Persistent/deaddropCA               # Where everything is kept

+...

+>countryName_default           = US        # Replace US with your default value

+...

+>stateOrProvinceName_default   = NY        # Replace NY with your default value

+...

+>0.organizationName_default    = Deaddrop  # Replace Deaddrop with your default value

+Update the OpenSSL environment variable to use the new config file

+        export OPENSSL_CONF=/home/amnesia/Persistent/deaddropCA/openssl.cnf

 ####Generate the needed certificates
-Generate the CA cert and revocation list:
+Generate the CA cert and revocation list.
+Adjust the expirations to meet your organization's policy:

-	openssl ecparam -name secp256r1 -genkey -out private/cakey.pem
+	openssl ecparam -name prime256v1 -genkey -out private/cakey.pem
-	openssl req -x509 -extensions v3_ca -sha256 -new -key private/cakey.pem -out certs/cacert.pem -days 3650
+	openssl req -x509 -extensions v3_ca -sha256 -new -key private/cakey.pem -out certs/cacert.pem -days 365

+When prompted for "YOUR name" enter a Distinguished Name for your Local CA.

-	openssl ca -gencrl -keyfile private/cakey.pem -cert certs/cacert.pem -out crl/cacrl.pem -crldays 90
+	openssl ca -gencrl -keyfile private/cakey.pem -cert certs/cacert.pem -out crl/cacrl.pem -crldays 365

 Generate the Journalist's Interface certs: